magdesign/Screenberry_Manual/docs/html/_sources/08_antialiasing.rst.txt

 .. image:: _images/08_antialiasing_setting.png

-If you have a Nvidia GPU, also make sure to check the Antaliasing settings in there:
+If you have a Nvidia GPU, also make sure to check the Antialiasing settings in there:

 .. image:: _images/08_antialiasing_nvidia.png